yairabf/Panoramic-View-Inside-Building/desktop_app/README.md

 # 360 Panoramic Project #
 This is application based on electron framework.
-By uploading 360 panoramic pictutre you can create a google map app to walk through the environment you pictured by using 360 camera.
+By uploading 360 panoramic pictutre you can create a "google-map" app like, to walk through the environment you pictured by using 360 camera.

 This project is based on Marzipano library.

 This project has a demo folder for example, but for it to work for your own images you will need also using the mobile app.

 ## Installation ##